The Hobonichi Weeks Planner: Satisfying Bullet Journal Goals

 - Instead of a traditional todo list, I rely on time blocking.
 The blocks appear on my daily page as color-coded categories.
 In essence, I plan to devote x hours on a particular day to one category, another x hours to category #2, and so on.

-- Planning also involves elevating selected items, within the Daily Log, to MIT status.
+- Planning also involves elevating selected items, within the Daily Log, to status.

 An easy numerical scheme reflects that MIT treatment.
 The numerical scheme glues digital files with analog notes.
 More on that below.

 My evening reviews include checking for still open tasks within the Daily Logs.
 Each entry begins with a hand drawn empty checkbox.
 I choose a maximum of three entries ass for the following day.